-38 Clause (27) of section 2 of the Companies Act, 2013
+52 Clause (27) of section 2 of the Companies Act, 2013

-- (i) Exposure to the Government of India and State Governments which are eligible for zero percent risk weight under capital regulations applicable to NBFC; - (ii) Exposure where the principal and interest are fully guaranteed by the Government of India: - (iii) NBFC's exposure to group entities that is deducted from its Owned Funds to arrive at the NOF. - (iv) Investment in the equity capital of the insurance company to the extent specifically permitted in writing by the Reserve Bank. - 110.4.2 Exposures shall be permitted to be offset with credit risk transfer instruments as per principle indicated at paragraph 110.6.1 and the indicative list of such instruments is provided below: - (i) Cash margin/ caution money/ security deposit against which right to set off is available, held as collateral against the advances; - (ii) Central Government guaranteed claims which attract zero percent risk weight for capital computation; - (iii) State Government guaranteed claims which attract 20 percent risk weight for capital computation; - (iv) For corporate bonds held in current category and hedged by Credit Default Swap (CDS), where there is no mismatch between the CDS and the hedged bond, the credit protection has been permitted to be recognised to a maximum of 80 percent of the exposure hedged.
-The remaining 20 percent of the exposure shall be recognised on the original counterparty.
-For corporate bonds held in permanent category and hedged by CDS where there is no mismatch between the CDS and the hedged bond, the NBFC can recognise full credit protection for the underlying asset.
-The exposure of the original counterparty shall stand fully substituted by the exposure to the protection seller.
+- (i) Exposure to the Government of India and State Governments which are eligible for zero percent risk weight under capital regulations applicable to NBFC; - (ii) Exposure where the principal and interest are fully guaranteed by the Government of India: - (iii) NBFC's exposure to group entities that is deducted from its Owned Funds to arrive at the NOF. - (iv) Investment in the equity capital of the insurance company to the extent specifically permitted in writing by the Reserve Bank. - 110.4.2 Exposures shall be permitted to be offset with credit risk transfer instruments as per principle indicated at paragraph 110.6.1 and the indicative list of such instruments is provided below: - (i) Cash margin/ caution money/ security deposit against which right to set off is available, held as collateral against the advances; - (ii) Central Government guaranteed claims which attract zero percent risk weight for capital computation; - (iii) State Government guaranteed claims which attract 20 percent risk weight for capital computation; - 53(iii)(a) Guarantees issued under the CGTMSE, CRGFTLIH and individual schemes under NCGTC subject to meeting the conditions as specified in Note 4 of paragraph 84 of these Directions.